xeron/danbooru-ruby-grabber/README.md

     -c, --curl                       Download using curl

 Limits:
-    This option could be used multiple times.
+    This option could be used multiple times with different limiters.
     -l, --limit LIMITER              Limiters in the following format: limiter=number.
-Supported limiters: pages, posts, per_page.
+Supported limiters: pages, posts, per_page

 Help:
     -h, --help                       Print a help message